-To support engagement with a broad range of impacted stakeholders, a representative steering group will be appointed.
-This steering group will include student and community representatives, ACE, IEAC, PIC and SEAC Advisory Committee (non-staff and non-Trustee members) representatives as well as local experts.
-Selection of the steering group members will be done by the staff leads of this review.
+To support engagement with a broad range of impacted stakeholders, a representative steering group will be appointed by the staff leads of the review.

-To ensure that student voice is centered, efforts will be made to ensure that at least 50% of the steering group's members are students inclusive of First Nations, Métis, Inuit, Black, Muslim, 2SLGBTQ+, newcomers and people receiving mental health support or in special education programming are representated.
-Membership will also staff representatives inclusive of equity seeking staff affiliate groups.
-The steering group will support the development of the terms of reference for the review, identification of sources of scholarship and study for the desk review, identification of people and groups to be consulted, and will be consulted on interpreting the results of the consultation and the development of the consultation's recommendations.
 This group will guide and support the staff leading the review.

+This steering group will include approximately 20 members made up of student, parent/guardian/caregiver, staff and community representatives; and ACE, IEAC, and SEAC (non-staff and non-Trustee members) representatives, and will include local experts.

+To ensure that student voice is centered, efforts will be made to ensure that at least 50% of the steering group's members are students.
+Members of the steering group will be inclusive of First Nations, Métis, Inuit, Black, Muslim, 2SLGBTQ+, newcomers and people receiving mental health support or in special education programming.

-The goal of this Group will be to support the development of detailed terms of reference for the review identifying resources for the desk review, people and groups to be consulted, and will be consulted on interpreting the results of the consultation and the development of the consultation's recommendations.
+The steering group will support the identification of sources of scholarship and study for the literature review, identification of people and groups to be consulted, review of the consultation tools.
+The steering group will also be consulted on, interpretation of the results of the consultation, development of the consultation's recommendations, and the revised policy draft.